mviereck/dockerfile-x11docker-xserver/README.md

 Build image with: `x11docker --build x11docker/xserver`
 The build takes a while because nxagent is built from source.

+Alternatively pull it from docker hub with `docker pull x11docker/xserver`.

 Currently supported x11docker options (formerly host only) for use with image `x11docker/xserver`:
  - `--nxagent`
  - `--xpra`